-As mentioned above, leveraged acquisitions may also involve mezzanine or second lien debt.
+As mentioned in 3.1 Senior Loans, leveraged acquisitions may also involve mezzanine or second lien debt.

 As such, a bridge loan will usually be available for drawdown for the shortest period necessary to permit the completion of the acquisition.
 This period will depend on a number of factors (eg, the nature of the acquisition and the length of time required to obtain any necessary consents in connection with the acquisition).
 A bridge ensures certainty of funding for the acquisition in the immediate term while providing more time for long-term debt to be put in place.

 As outlined above, high-yield bonds have not been regularly used in acquisition financings in Ireland to date.
 That being said, bonds may be used to finance acquisitions and would usually be employed in combination with an initial bridge loan, which would subsequently be refinanced out of the proceeds of the bond issue on or after completion of the acquisition.
 However, from a timing perspective, it may be difficult to issue a bond to fund the acquisition upfront, and as a result, a bridge facility will frequently be used as additional funding support for a borrower if required, even though it is not drawn down in most instances.